 One of the key elements in an effective EAS setup is the security tag on the items that you want to protect.
-And for good reason: evidence suggest that visible security tags tend to be associated with greater reductions in shrinkage.
+And for good reason: evidence suggests that visible security tags tend to be associated with greater reductions in shrinkage.

 The rise of Organized Retail Crime (ORC) in the US is a catalyst to rethink the role of EAS.
 An occasional shoplifter might be stopped by setting off an alarm, but an ORC booster doesn’t care if he sets off an alarm or not.
 And given the aggressive attitude of most ORC rings, it is often not desirable to apprehend these thieves.

 Loss prevention is traditionally centered around theft in stores.
 But as retailers embrace an omnichannel approach to serve their customers better, losses and shrinkage are not limited to the store alone.
-Losses can occur anywhere in the supply chain: from vendor fraud occurring in distribution centers to items that were shipped from store, but never arrived at the consumer (‘last mile loss prevention’).
+Losses can occur anywhere in the supply chain, from vendor fraud occurring in distribution centers to items that were shipped from the store, but never arrived at the consumer (‘last mile loss prevention’).

 The objective for EAS is clear: help to improve inventory accuracy by protecting inventory from theft and fraud, without causing any friction that affects the shoppers’ experience.
 Sounds ambitious?
 There are retailers that already have this kind of EAS in place.
 Their strategy?
-Empowering their EAS with RFID technology to capture item level data.
+Empowering their EAS with RFID technology to capture item-level data.

 Radio-frequency identification (RFID) technology elevates your EAS system to meet these high expectations.
 Where traditional RF/AM EAS systems only alarm on active labels or tags, RFID creates a layer of identification (hence the ID in RFID) to help you detect items individually.
-In fact, according to McKinsey & Company, RFID has the power to unlock up to 5 percent top-line growth from better stockout management and shrinkage reduction as well as to achieve a 10–15 percent reduction in inventory-related labor hours.
+In fact, according to McKinsey & Company, RFID has the power to unlock up to 5 percent top-line growth from better stockout management and shrinkage reduction, as well as to achieve a 10–15 percent reduction in inventory-related labor hours.

 And these are just some of the actions you can take in the short term.
 In the long term, you can observe patterns in the data, enabling you to make better security decisions.
-Which are the high theft items?
-Which stores need more security training, guard planning or other security measures?
+Which are the high-theft items?
+Which stores need more security training, guard planning, or other security measures?
 These questions can now be answered, based on data and business insights.

-But RFID powered EAS doesn’t stop at protecting your inventory against theft and fraud.
+But RFID-powered EAS doesn’t stop at protecting your inventory against theft and fraud.
 This true and tested technology also allows retailers to offer seamless shopping experiences.

 This better experience starts at the entrance of your store.
 RFID doesn’t need a detection field between two antennas, which brings up the possibility of a hidden EAS antenna hanging from the ceiling.
 Such an EAS antenna is a good-looking alternative to traditional EAS pedestals.
 A concealed EAS antenna creates welcoming and open entrances, allowing for more space to show off your merchandise.

 And remember the hard tag?
 RFID protects your merchandise just as well.
-In fact, it’s not uncommon that retailers tag their whole inventory with RFID labels, meaning your whole inventory is now 100% secured.
+In fact, it’s not uncommon for retailers to tag their whole inventory with RFID labels, meaning your whole inventory is now 100% secured.
 Security hard tags can now be used more effectively; based on your data, you can add additional security hard tags to the items that have a higher likelihood of being shoplifted.
 This will not only enhance your shoppers’ in-store experience, as you can now offer more flexible checkouts, it also saves you money on hard tagging expenses.

 When the first EAS system was designed, security managers no longer had to hide in hollow columns to be on the lookout for shoplifters.